sj1914/spotter-admin/README.md

 # spotter-admin
 Spotter is an app which lets users make walks more interesting by keeping track of the dog breeds they've seen over time.
 Whilst also being educational!
+This admin panel is needed to support that project.

 This repo is very much a WIP but here is our goal...